psiberx/cp2077-cet-kit/README.md

 You can display own HUD elements and apply contextual logic depending on the current UI.

-If you don't need UI this module also can be used effectively to detect game loads.
+If you don't need UI, this module can be used to efficiently detect when a player is loading into the game or exiting the current game session.
-You can initialize mod state when the actual gameplay starts, and reset mod state, free resources when the game session ends.
+You can initialize mod state when the actual gameplay starts, and reset mod state and free resources when the game session ends.

 ## How to use